futurice/clojure-workshop/materials/section-2/README.md

 1. `GET` Should list all available TODOs.
 2. `POST` Should add a single TODO.
+*Tips* this endpoint doesn't need to take anything else than a name query parameter.
+If you want to send a json body instead, you need to add an extra middleware, `wrap-json-params`.
+This middleware is included in the `ring.middleware.json` namespace.

-3. `DELETE` Should delete a TODO, and finally one endpoint.
+3. `DELETE` Should delete a TODO.
 4. `PATCH` Should update a single TODO - mark as _done_.

 A TODO could look something like this: